Board Members

 Harsh Tiwari

-Currently the director of operations for our partner, India-based Barefoot College International, Harsh has been with BC for nearly eight years, during which time he has held diverse leadership/management positions: Project manager, overseeing an educational facility; supervisor for the Youth for India Fellowship program in Tilonia, Barefoot’s base; special projects director and chief of staff to the CEO; regional coordinator for Asia/special projects.
+• Harsh is the CEO for India-based Bindi International (formerly Barefoot College).
+Harsh has been working in the rural development non-profit sector for nearly a decade, during which time he has held diverse leadership/management positions: Project manager, overseeing an educational facility; supervisor for the Youth for India Fellowship program in Tilonia, Barefoot’s base; special projects director and chief of staff to the CEO; regional coordinator for Asia/special projects.
 Since 2020, he has served as the director of operations.
 Among his many, demanding duties and responsibilities, he has spearheaded the day-to-day operations of the organization’s solar division; he developed, implemented, and reviewed operational policies, strategies, and procedures; he has overseen budgets, reporting, planning, and auditing; and he has assured compliance with regulatory mandates.
 Harsh holds a bachelor’s degree in Engineering and a Master’s degree in Business Administration.

 Nancy.jpg